tiger1deF/proteinTools/docs/source/documentation.rst

 Atom Properties
 ----------------

-The x, y, and z coordinate of atoms, as well as their mass, element, line (line data from protein file), and the residue it is part of can be accessed by properties of the same title.
+The x, y, and z coordinate of atoms, as well as their mass, element, line (line data from protein file) can be accessed by properties of the same title.

 .. code-block:: python